Hybrid divide-and-conquer approach for tree search algorithms: Quantum backtracking for DPLL-like algorithms

-We first describe how partial assignments are encoded, and define subroutines which allow us to manipulate assignments.
-As partial assignment for a set Vars of variables can be seen as a function $\text{Vars} \to \{0,1,\star\}$, a vertex $x$ can be uniquely labeled in this $n$-trit system, and can hence be stored in a quantum state $\ket{\vec x}$ of $\log_2(3)n$ qubits.
+We first describe how partial assignments are encoded and define subroutines which allow us to manipulate assignments.
+As a partial assignment for a set Vars of variables can be seen as a function $\text{Vars} \to \{0,1,\ast\}$, a vertex $x$ can be uniquely labeled in this $n$-trit system, and can hence be stored in a quantum state $\ket{\vec x}$ of $\log_2(3)n$ qubits.

+Since we have the restricted formula available whenever the classical algorithm constructs a quantum circuit, we could also hard code the wires according to the clauses, but to ease drawing of the circuits, we use a unitary instead.
 Whether a given variable $x_i$ is in a clause $C_j$ can be easily checked using a Toffoli gate and Pauli-$X$ gates to determine whether a given index $i$ is in the clause or not.
-Such unitaries form a family of unitaries $\text{Check}_{j,i}:\ket{\vec x}\ket{0}\ket{0}\mapsto\ket{\vec x}\ket{b}\ket{s}$, where $b=1$ if the variable $x_i$ appears in $C_j$ as a positive literal $x_i$ ($s=0$) or negative literal $\bar{x_i}$ ($s=1$). {(Since we have the restricted formula available whenever the classical algorithm constructs a quantum circuit, we could also hard code the wires according to the clauses, but to ease drawing of the circuits, we use the Check unitary instead.)}

-Moreover, one can check whether a variable in a partial assignment has been set (i.e. whether its value is different from $\ast$) using a controlled unitary.
-Such unitaries form a family of unitaries $\text{Assigned}_{j,i}:\ket{\vec x}\ket{0}\mapsto\ket{\vec x}\ket{b}$, where $b=1$ {if the variable $x_i$ has an assigned value in the clause $C_j$.} Using controlled unitaries, one can query the index and the sign of a variable within a clause.
+Such unitaries form a family of unitaries